 Students whose permanent residence is within the 50 (road) commuting mile radius do not have to apply for housing unless they desire to live within the residence halls.
 However, if you live within the 50 commuting miles and decide to stay on campus, then you must be released from living on campus if you decide to move off campus.
 Students must receive an exemption prior to moving off campus.
 If a student moves off campus prior to receiving a release request, he/she will still be responsible for the room and board charges through the University.

 It is important that when requesting a release request that students pay close attention to the exemption deadline.
-Exemptions to this requirement must be requested in writing (on a Release Request Form obtained from the Residence Life Office or on the Residence Life website) and submitted by May 3rd, 2019 for 2019-20 Fall Semester release, or November 15, 2019 for 2020 Spring Semester release.
+Exemptions to this requirement must be requested in writing (on a Release Request Form obtained from the Residence Life Office or on the Residence Life website) and submitted by May 3rd, 2021 for 2021-22 Fall Semester release, or November 15, 2021 for 2021-22 Spring Semester release.
 Release requests will not be accepted after these dates.
-A Release Request Form may be submitted to: The Office Residence Life, West Virginia State University, Judge Damon J. Keith Scholars Hall, Institute, West Virginia 25112, or to email@example.com.
+A Release Request Form may be submitted to: The Office of Housing and Residence Life, West Virginia State University, Judge Damon J. Keith Scholars Hall, Institute, West Virginia 25112, or to email@example.com.

 Exemptions to this requirement may be granted to students under certain conditions.
 They are:

 Student commutes to campus from the principal residence of a parent or legal guardian living within 50 (road) commuting miles.
 The student must provide a birth certificate signed by one or both parents or legal documentation of guardianship, and a valid driver's license or current utility bill in the parent's/guardian's name to verify the address of his/her residence.